 While the keyword "used guitars" has much higher search volume, "used guitars for sale" has eCommerce intent.
 You would also want to consider targeting "buy used guitars", but note the search volume is lower than "used guitars for sale."
 The searcher is looking for used guitars that are for sale.
 Someone that searches for "used guitars" might just be looking for information or pictures of used guitars with no impending intent to purchase.
 All of these keywords are still relevant, and worth targeting if you sell used guitars, it's just a matter of where, when, and how.

 However, also note that "buy used guitars," while searched less than "used guitars for sale," the average CPC (cost per click if you bought the keyword in Google Ads) is significantly higher for "buy used guitars" at $1.30 vs. $0.80.
 The reason is that "buy used guitars" has historically converted better, meaning people are willing to pay a higher price to rank for this keyword via PPC.

 Keywords don't have to have words like "buy" or "for sale" to have clear eCommerce intent.

 There are ways to sort and filter your keyword research data in ways that help you find the keywords with eCommerce intent quickly, organize all of them into a spreadsheet, and refine down to a list of the ones you want to focus your SEO campaign on improving.

-We'll tell you exactly how later, but for now, let's discuss the many different keyword research tools that digital marketing professionals have at their disposal and how to use them to drive more organic traffic to your eCommerce store!
+We'll tell you exactly how later, but for now, let's discuss the many different keyword research tools that a digital marketing agency have at their disposal and how to use them to drive more organic traffic to your eCommerce store!